Viscosity solutions of Hamilton-Jacobi equation in $RCD(K,\infty)$ spaces and applications to large deviations

-for a.e.\ $t\in [0,T]$.
-Assume that $F_0 \geq G_0$ $\mm_\Y$-a.e.
-Then $F_t \geq G_t$ $\mm_\Y$-a.e.\ for every $t \in [0,T]$. \end{Proposition} \begin{proof} Recalling that $\Lip_{\bs,+}(\Y)$ is dense in the space of non-negative functions in $W^{1,2}(\Y)$ and integrating in time the inequalities defining super/sub-solutions, we see that such inequalities are valid for any $h\in W^{1,2}(\Y)$ non-negative.
-Then from the fact that $W^{-1,2}(\Y)$ has the Radon-Nikodym property (because it is Hilbert) we see that $(F_t)$ seen as curve with values in $W^{-1,2}(\Y)$ must be differentiable at a.e.\ $t$ and it is then clear that for any point of differentiability $t$, the inequality
+\begin{proof} Recalling that $\Lip_{\bs,+}(\Y)$ is dense in the space of non-negative functions in $W^{1,2}(\Y)$ and integrating in time the inequalities defining super/sub-solutions, we see that such inequalities are valid for every $h\in W^{1,2}(\Y)$ non-negative.
+Then from the fact that $W^{-1,2}(\Y)$ has the Radon--Nikod\'ym property (because it is Hilbert) we see that $(F_t)$ seen as curve with values in $W^{-1,2}(\Y)$ must be differentiable at a.e.\ $t$ (see \cite[Chapter VII.6]{DiestelUhl77} for equivalent definitions of the Radon--Nikod\'ym property and \cite[Chapter III.3]{DiestelUhl77} for its validity in the case of Hilbert spaces).
+It is then clear that for every point of differentiability $t$, the inequality

-holds for any $h \in W^{1,2}(\Y)$ non-negative, i.e.\ that the set of $t$'s for which \eqref{eq:16f} holds is independent on $h$.
+holds for every $h \in W^{1,2}(\Y)$ non-negative, i.e.\ that the set of $t$'s for which \eqref{eq:16f} holds is independent on $h$.
 The analogous property holds for $(G_t)$.

 Now observe that $H_t := G_t-F_t$ satisfies the assumptions of Lemma \ref{le:kyoto}, thus the function $\Phi(t) := \frac12\int| H_t^+|^2\,\d\mm_Y$ is absolutely continuous on $[0,T]$ and

 where the right-hand side is intended as the coupling of $\ddt H_t \in W^{-1,2}(\Y)$ and the function $H_t^+ \in W^{1,2}(\Y)$.
 Fix $t$ which is a differentiability point of both $(F_t)$ and $(G_t)$ and pick $h :=H_t^+= (G_t-F_t)^+$ in \eqref{eq:16f} and in the analogous inequality for $(G_t)$ to obtain